db0/godot-card-game-framework/README.md

 * Cards can attach to other cards and move together as a group.
 * Cards can target other cards with a draggable arrow (demo with right-mouse drag & drop)
 * Can flip cards face-down and view them while in that state
+* Can add tokens on cards

+## Demonstration functions

+Most of the capabilities of the Framework you can see by natively playing with the cards

+Some features, you would normally see in a game that was scripted to call them at the right time.
+To experience those, I've created some convenient demonstrations to trigger them.
+Most of them are in the buttons which appear when you hover over the card.

+* Card Targetting: Right click and hold on a card to start targettting
+* Tokens: Click on the 'O' Button, to start adding random tokens to the card
+* Card Rotation: Click on either the 'T' or '@' buttons
+* Flip Up/Flip Down: Click on the 'F' button

 ## Credits